 The Cowbell dream also had to begin with a good, old-fashioned barn raising!

 Cowbell Brewing Co. opened its doors on August 5, 2017.
-Today, guests can experience firsthand Cowbell’s grand old barn architecture, state-of-the-art brewing and packaging facility, family-friendly restaurant, brewhouse bar, fully-equipped games room and tented beer garden.
+Today, guests can experience firsthand Cowbell’s grand old barn architecture, state-of-the-art brewing and packaging facility, family-friendly restaurant, brewhouse bar, and fully-equipped games room.

 Cowbell Country can also be experienced in your own backyard, at the cottage, on a restaurant patio, in your favourite pub, or watching the game at a friend’s place.
 Cowbell premium craft beer, cocktail-inspired, vodka-based seltzers, and hard apple ciders are available across Ontario at the LCBO, The Beer Store, Grocery Stores, and wherever fine beverages are served.
 You can also get Cowbell delivered right to your front door at the Cowbell General E-Store.